brianom95/brianom95.github.io/_posts/2023-06-16-ballinskelligs-triathlon.md

 image:  '/images/balltri1.jpeg'
 tags:   [Triathlon]
 ---
 HARDMAN's only Olympic distance race, over the sand and hills of the Ballinskelligs coastline.
-For me this was the ninth and final event in the HARDMAN calendar!
+This marked my final event in the HARDMAN calendar!

 Olympic is a 1.5km swim, 40km cycle & 10km run.